SurrealDB vs. MongoDB

 SurrealDB

 Straightforward pricing with architectural efficiency reducing infrastructure and operational cost as scale grows.
-Lower TCO than MongoDB Atlas at comparable scale.
+A unified engine eliminates the need for separate search, vector, and graph systems.